amikhaylets/datascienceudacity/IDS-course/Lesson-1-and-Project-1.md

     '''
     Create a pandas dataframe called 'olympic_medal_counts_df' containing the data from the  table of 2014 Sochi winter olympics medal counts.

-    The columns for this dataframe should be called 'country_name', 'gold', 'silver', and 'bronze'.

-    There is no need to  specify row indexes for this dataframe (in this case, the rows will  automatically be assigned numbered indexes).
     '''

     countries = ['Russian Fed.', 'Norway', 'Canada', 'United States',